 Listen to Scott’s previous interview on FBI Retired Case File Review – Episode 232: Scott Garriola – Chippendales, Murder-For-Hire.

-This is eye-opening the book by author Kristine Kathryn Rusch I mentioned during the episode.
+Here is the eye-opening the book by author Kristine Kathryn Rusch I mentioned during the episode.
 It’s a must read primer from novelists and podcasters hoping to turn their creative content into a TV show or movie.
 Her film and TV industry tips are invaluable.

 After I released this episode, I discovered another book, Hollywood vs the Author, about the love-hate relationship authors have with Hollywood.
 It covers all sides of “Development Hell” and the many reasons the cliché “the book was better than the movie” holds true for more reasons than the average reader will ever know.